Scottish Government Climate Justice Innovation Fund

 Information for Current Grant Holders

 A condition of the grant is that the Grantee shall keep the Scottish Ministers, via Corra Foundation, fully informed of the progress of the project.
 The requirement is to provide:

-- An interim progress report is due every year on 30th April (covering October – March) until project completion.
+- An end of year progress report is due every year on 30th April (April – March) until project completion.

 - This should be accompanied by an updated budget reporting spreadsheet, due every 6 months on the above dates.
 This will include details of actual expenditure to date compared with the expenditure detailed within the original application form.